jovelsonaguilar/RPA/README.md

  ModuleNotFoundError: No module named 'conf'

- ### Conclusion
+ ### What I made

- Anyway, I adapted the code and uploaded it in the repository.
-Also, I created /uploaded the empty files that should be delivered.
+ I adapted the code and uploaded it to the repository.
+Also, I created/uploaded the empty files that should be delivered.